junxit/us-congress-bills-116/derived/amendments.md

 ### 42 U.S.C. § 4321

-> by striking “an acceptable degree of” and inserting “a” each place it appears.
+> by striking “an acceptable degree of” and inserting “a” each place it appears; and

 | | |
 |---|---|